For RA & QA teams · medical device compliance

 Archive with cryptographic verification

-SHA-256 hashing and immutable storage create a tamper-evident record.
+SHA-256 hashing and immutable storage create a tamper-evident record at the point of retrieval.

 3